How I Took My Family to Sedona for Less Using Points and Miles

 Complete guide to Chase, American Express, Capital One and Citi transfer partners and how to use them.

 Traveling with family is always an adventure, but let’s be real: it can get expensive.
 Flights, hotels, rental cars, meals—everything adds up quickly.
 But this time, I was able to take my kids, my mom, and myself on an unforgettable trip to Sedona, Arizona without breaking the bank.
 How?
-Points and miles, baby! 💳✈️ Let me walk you through how I made it happen, and why you should consider using credit cards to rack up points for your next trip.
+Points and miles, baby!

-Our journey kicked off right after school when we boarded a Southwest flight from Kansas City to Phoenix.
+Our adventure kicked off right after school when we boarded a Southwest flight from Kansas City to Phoenix.
 The best part?
 I used points and my Southwest Companion Pass to cover my flight, as well as the flights for my son, daughter, and mom.
 That’s four flights for the cost of one (plus taxes)!
 Without points, this family trip simply wouldn’t have been possible.

 Car Rental Adventure: Points to the Rescue (Mostly)